Domestic Violence & Allegations of Abuse

 Potential Directives & Restrictions in Protective Orders

 The types of directives and restrictions issued in protective orders will depend on the relationship between the parties and the facts of the situation.
+Our Fredericksburg domestic violence lawyer can guide you through these restrictions in detail.

 These directives and restrictions may include: